Foundation (warm undertone)

 Your strongest colors are burnt orange (#CC5500), rust (#B7410E), terracotta (#CC4E37), olive green (#808000), mustard (#FFDB58), camel (#C19A6B), and brick red (#CB4154).
 These saturated warm hues amplify your natural golden undertones and make you look healthy and vibrant.

 For lips: brick red, terracotta, warm nude.
-Try NARS Live on Bandwidth or MAC Chili.
 For eyes: bronze, copper, warm brown, and olive.
-Try Urban Decay Heat or MAC Bronze.
 For cheeks: warm peach or terracotta blush.
 Avoid cool pink, berry, and anything with blue base.

 Pure black is too harsh for most Warm Autumn types.
 Instead, use deep chocolate brown (#3D2314), dark olive (#3D4F2F), or warm charcoal.
 These read as dark from a distance but harmonize with your warmth in a way black never can.